jafaryor/algorithms-and-data-structures/src/readme.md

 The following problems reduce to the maxflow problem:
 * Job placement.

     A college’s job-placement office arranges interviews for a set of students with a set of companies; these interviews result in a set of job offers.
-As-suming that an interview followed by a job offer represents mutual interest in the student taking a job at the company, it is in everyone’s best interests to maximize the number of job placements.
+Assuming that an interview followed by a job offer represents mutual interest in the student taking a job at the company, it is in everyone’s best interests to maximize the number of job placements.
 Is it possible to match every student with a job?
 What is the maximum number of jobs that can be filled?

 * Product  distribution.

-    A  company  that  manufactures  a  single  product  has  fac-tories, where the product is produced; distribution centers, where the product is stored  temporarily;  and  retail  outlets,  where  the  product  is  sold.
+    A  company  that  manufactures  a  single  product  has  factories, where the product is produced; distribution centers, where the product is stored  temporarily;  and  retail  outlets,  where  the  product  is  sold.
 The  company must distribute the product from factories through distribution centers to retail outlets on a regular basis, using distribution channels that have varying capacities.
 Is it possible to get the product from the warehouses to the retail outlets such that supply meets demand everywhere?

 * Network  reliability.